sav-che/TL-2/Authors/Burgerstein, Alfred {std. Burgerstein}.md

-> [!cite] BHL link: this entry starts at [page 236](https://www.biodiversitylibrary.org/item/103861#page/246/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 236](https://www.biodiversitylibrary.org/page/33266543) of TL-2 Suppl.
 III.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Burgerstein, Alfred (1850-1929), Austrian botanist and teacher, born and died in Vienna, Dr. phil.
 University of Vienna, lecturer at this university in anatomy and physiology 1894, professor of natural history at the Leopoldst.
-Realgymnasium 1875, extraordinary professor at the University 1903, next to his gymnasium teaching, extraordinary professor of physiology and anatomy of plants at the University of Vienna 1908, "Regierungsrat" 1909. (*Burgerstein*).
+Realgymnasium 1875, extraordinary professor at the University 1903, next to his gymnasium teaching, extraordinary professor of physiology and anatomy of plants at the University of Vienna 1908, "Regierungsrat" 1909.
+**Abbreviated name**: *Burgerstein*

 #### Herbarium and types